Wring the Scottish rain clouds dry…Ron Butlin

 Kindred spirits

-This is the spirit of Poetry in St Andrew Square launched on Monday 25 August by floating poetry on lotus blossomskindred spirits across the water.
+This is the spirit of Poetry in St Andrew Square launched on Monday 25 August by floating poetry on lotus blossoms across the water.
 The opening of the poetry garden coincided with the last day of the book festival at the other end of George Street neatly making the point that creative life goes on even when the festivals have left town.
 With another nice coincidence both Richard Holloway, chair of the Scottish Arts Council (on the right), and Ron Butlin, the city’s poet laureate, chose whisky as their theme to celebrate the start of a bold new venture in the heart of Edinburgh.

 For the first time in 230 years St Andrew Square is full of people.
 Dedicating the space to poetry, Richard Holloway said, ‘…the wonderful thing about having a poetry garden in a famous square in a beautiful city is the way it will help people to pause for a minute or two and let poetry into their lives.’